adhearsion/adhearsion-website/docs/source/console.md

 ## Taking a currently active call

-When a call has one or more controllers running against it, it is possible to snatch control of the call using the console #take method.
+When a call has one or more controllers running against it, it is possible to sieze control of the call using the console #take method.
 You may either supply the call's ID or the call object itself, or supply no parameters and be presented with a list of calls to choose from.
 If there is only one active call, you will not be presented with a choice.

 <pre class='terminal'>
   <br/>
 AHN> take
 </pre>

 Once you have control of a call, other controllers will stop executing (at the next time they try to run a command against the call) and you may use any CallController methods you like.
-The console is, infact, just an interactive CallController.
+The console itself is just an interactive CallController.

 ## Routing calls directly to the console